San Diego Sea Birds

 Several types of ducks and grebes inhabit the lagoons, inlets and estuaries around San Diego’s coastline.
 Ducks and grebes are both diving birds and are similar in size.
 Some of the most common species include:

-Along the beaches it is common to see sandpipers and plovers darting the water’s edge and digging for sand crabs.
+Along the beaches it is common to see sandpipers and plovers darting at the water’s edge and digging for sand crabs.